 Barbara Camp – encouraged me to play flute at the professional level instead of strings.

-Brook Ferguson – helped me with the Burkart purchase and is a “top-notch” role model.
+Brook Ferguson – helped me with the Burkart purchase and is a “top-notch” role model and teacher.

-Ellen Ramsey – helped me with the Burkart purchase and may sell me a piccolo in the future.
+Ellen Ramsey – helped me with the Burkart purchase.

-Mary-Ellen Dooley – provides positive feedback and guidance.
+Mary-Ellen Dooley – provided positive feedback and guidance.

-Marilee Snyder – provides positive feedback and guidance.
+Marilee Snyder – provided positive feedback and guidance.

 Olivia Lynn Kieffer – is supportive of my return to flute.